The Patee House

 On Christmas Eve of 1881, Jesse James, under the name of Thomas Howard, moved his wife Zerelda and their two small children into a small four-bedroom home at 1318 Lafayette Street.
 The home sat at the top of a hill about a block north of the World’s Hotel (formerly Patee House), and Jesse would occasionally visit under his assumed name.

 The Ford brothers were arrested and charged with murder, and they were not awarded the $10,000.
 Although Jesse was a dangerous outlaw, there was no sympathy for the men who would murder another man with his back turned.
 Zerelda and the children stayed at the World’s Hotel for a few days following Jesse’s death.
-The family was destitute after Jesse’s murder, so they had to auction off all their belongings, right down to the family dog.
+The family was left destitute after Jesse’s murder, and in order to pay for funeral expenses, had to auction off all their belongings, right down to the family dog.

 The Pony Express Historical Association